PIH/petl/README.md

 This job currently runs Kettle 9.1.0.0-324.
 To develop jobs and transforms within this version, you can download: https://sourceforge.net/projects/pentaho/files/Pentaho%209.1/client-tools/pdi-ce-9.1.0.0-324.zip/download

-An example configuration to run a Pentaho job with BASIC level of logging at 5am every morning:
+An example configuration to run a Pentaho job with BASIC level of logging at 5am every morning, that has a transformation that uses the "Sequence" step within a transformation:

 ```yaml
 type: "pentaho-job"